epfl-dlab/Cr5/README.md

 @inproceedings{josifoski-wsdm2019-cr5,
-  title={Crosslingual Document Embedding as Reduced-Rank Ridge Regression}, author={Josifoski, Martin and Paskov, Ivan S. and Paskov, Hristo S. and Jaggi, Martin and West, Robert}, booktitle={Proceedings of the Twelft ACM International Conference on Web Search and Data Mining}, organization={ACM}, year={2019}
+  title={Crosslingual Document Embedding as Reduced-Rank Ridge Regression}, author={Josifoski, Martin and Paskov, Ivan S. and Paskov, Hristo S. and Jaggi, Martin and West, Robert}, booktitle={Proceedings of the Twelfth ACM International Conference on Web Search and Data Mining}, organization={ACM}, year={2019}
 }
 ```
 ___
 ##### Any questions or suggestions?
-You are welcome to contact me at martin.josifoski@epfl.ch.
+Contact martin.josifoski@epfl.ch.